 Trello is the most easy-to-use kanban style online project management software out there.
 I could have recommended project management software like Assembla or Asana, but for a Saas-based startup in their initial phases, it’s better to start with simple tools rather than getting lost in the intricacies of a platform which would take time to getting used to.

 Dropbox offers a basic 2 GB plan which is enough space for any startup to store and share their most basic files online.
 The cross-device functionality of Dropbox is exceptional.
 Couple it with Google Drive’s free 15GB, and you can simply ace through the issues regarding online storage and sharing which is pretty inevitable when your business is in early stages.
+Aside from this, you can also utilize alternatives such as the cheapest cloud storage available in the market.

 Google analytics is the epicenter of where you can track your whole website’s performance.
 It’s where the numbers are and numbers don’t lie.
 Analytics is a free tool from Google that enables you to track each page’s performance, track your visitors in real-time and set up goal conversions which are integral to keep track of sales.